hmc-cs-131/cs131-course-notes/markdown/lec03.md

 Function composition allows us to write elegant and concise code.
 By breaking down complex operations into smaller, reusable functions, we can improve code modularity and readability.

-In summary, by understanding currying, higher-order functions, and function composition, we gain powerful tools for creating flexible and modular code in Haskell.